Frequently Asked Questions

 Some insurance companies have their own estimators/adjustors and will NOT accept the body shops estimate.
 Give us a quick phone call and we’ll answer that question for you.

 NO!
-Someone may request that you get THREE, but in Nebraska you are only required to get one.
+Someone may request that you get THREE, but in Kansas you are only required to get one.
 You may choose what body shop will do your repair!

 We do offer rental cars to keep you on the go while your vehicle is being repaired.
 In most cases we can arrange for our rental car to be picked up at the shop when you drop off your car.